SoftPerfect Network Scanner

 • Many scan items can be quickly accessed without going to a specific scan and searching for the entry.
 Try right-clicking a column heading and choose Edit <Item Name>.

 • When clicking a bookmark in the Network Scanner main menu, the current IP addresses will be replaced with those assigned to the selected bookmark.
-Hold the Ctrl key to append them instead.
-The same applies to choosing one or more IP addresses in the automatic IP address detection dialog and Importing IP/Hostnames.
+Hold the Ctrl key to append them instead, or the Shift key to open them in a new window.
+The same applies to choosing one or more IP addresses in the automatic IP address detection dialog and to importing IP/Hostnames.

 • It is possible to group bookmarks or custom applications that you define within the Network Scanner.
 Specify a vertical bar to create groups of items.
 For example, try naming your bookmarks as Network A | Subnet 1, Network A | Subnet 2 or naming your applications as FTP clients | FileZilla, FTP clients | Total Commander.